rlevine/droplet_video_analyzer/README.md

 ## Installing / Getting started

 The project is still in the early stages, and is not set up as a python package.
-I've inlcuded a conda environment specification to bootstrap a working environment quickly.
+I've included a conda environment specification to bootstrap a working environment quickly.

 All development so far has been on OSX Mojave 10.14; nothing here has been tested on Windows or Linux.